-Irish American actor John C. Reilly captivated Irish audiences with a powerful performance of "Raglan Road" on a special "best of the Irish" airing of RTÉ's Late Late Show on St. Patrick's Day.
+Irish American actor John C. Reilly captivated Irish audiences with a powerful performance of "Raglan Road" on a special "best of the Irish" airing of RTÉ's Late Late Show for St. Patrick's Day.

 Reilly is the fifth of six children from an Irish-Lithuanian household and has previously remarked that he loves spending time in Ireland and that his visits to his ancestral homeland mean a lot to him.